 “For by grace are ye saved through faith . . .” – Ephesians 2:8a KJV

 To understand that we are saved by grace through faith is important.
 We cannot say that our faith saves us, because it doesn’t.
 God’s grace is what saves us, but it is through our faith that His grace is applied.
 And more importantly, faith in what?
 Faith in Jesus Christ.
+More specifically, faith in what Jesus Christ did for us.
+Namely, His shedding of blood for the atonement of our sins.
 We see this in 1 Corinthians 15:

 “Moreover, brethren, I declare unto you the gospel which I preached unto you, which also ye have received, and wherein ye stand; By which also ye are saved, if ye keep in memory what I preached unto you, unless ye have believed in vain.
 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures” – 1 Corinthians 15:1-4 KJV

 Is it safe to say that we are saved through faith alone?
 Is this what the Scripture teaches?
 The belief in faith alone for salvation, also known as sola fide, has been challenged by many throughout the centuries.
 Many say that Scripture does not teach salvation through faith alone.
 With that said, let’s go to the Scriptures themselves and see what light can be shed on this subject:

 “For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.” – Romans 1:17 KJV